Occipital Neuralgia Treatment at Home

 If you’re having difficulty sleeping because of back pain or neck pain, check out this article.

 It is not easy to diagnose occipital neuralgia as it shares symptoms with headaches.
 If not identified correctly, you can mistake it for headaches and vice versa.

-Occipital neuralgia is not a life-threatening condition but can significantly affect the quality of your life if you are ailing from this condition.
-Therefore, if these self-care home remedies do not ease your occipital neuralgia pain, visit a health care provider for more care.
+Occipital neuralgia is not a life-threatening condition, but it can have a significant impact on your quality of life if you have it.
+If these self-care home remedies do not relieve your occipital neuralgia pain, please see a doctor for further treatment.